Defective Car Parts Lawyer

 In May 2016, the Evans/Reilley Law Firm wrote about defective Takata airbag inflators that could cause air bags to deploy explosively and release metal shrapnel inside vehicles.
 By March 2017, the faulty inflators had killed 11 people in the United States and injured about 180 people.
 The initial Honda recall of these airbags has been expanded repeatedly in the past few years, with other manufacturers issuing their own recalls.

 The National Highway Transportation Safety Administration fined Takata $200 million for failing to take timely action in recalling its faulty airbags.
-In the wake of such recalls, those affected in Austin might consider consulting with an Austin car accident attorney to understand their rights and potential compensation.
+In the wake of such recalls, those affected in Austin might consider consulting with a car accident attorney to understand their rights and potential compensation.
 In early 2017, Takata pleaded guilty to deceiving car manufacturers about its airbags and agreed to an additional civil fine of $1 billion.

 The Duty to Inform